Name: Infinity Profit System

 Cost: Starter $25 per month, $100 per month

-Hello dear reader, here is another warning about and an MLM (Multi Level Marketing) scheme founded Dale Payner-Sizer, who has been around in some previous shady programs.
-For this fact alone, I am already pretty sceptical about this system, but as you will read along, I will give some more data to play around with so that you can make your own decision.
+Hello dear reader, here is another warning about an MLM (Multi Level Marketing) scheme founded by Dale Payner-Sizer, who has been around in some previous shady programs.
+For this fact alone, I am already pretty skeptical about this system, but as you will read along, I will give some more data to play around with so that you can make your own decision.

 I have based my rating purely on researching their website plus some of the available reviews.
 I have never been a member of this or any other programs of the same Dale Payner-Sizer.

 Furthermore I will introduce you to one real money making opportunity on the web, one that you may not want to miss out on.
 See for yourself here.

 As I said it is a multi level marketing based company, in which you will have to buy in, in order to be able to do anything.
 Buying is done by purchasing their products and subsequently selling them to customers and other subscribers, the latter being the mlm part.
 They have created some software package that promises to help marketers to the right knowledge, so that they can increase their monthly income.
 They claim to have helped about 1,600 people to date.